 Ecological Surveys Ltd were commissioned to undertake a Preliminary Ecological Appraisal (PEA) to include the potential for legally protected and notable species of the Site, and to assess the potential impact of the development on the biodiversity of the Site and its immediate environs.
-Ecological Surveys Ltd undertook an Ecological Appraisal of this site in 2016, followed by a Re-assessment Report of the site with a Bat Emergence Survey in 2018.
-The site's report PEA and Bat Emergence Survey was updated in 2023.
+Ecological Surveys Ltd has not been informed of any previous surveys undertaken on this site that need to inform this report.